mileswwatkins/Mouse/README.md

 - `npm run test-watch` runs a daemon that runs tests for all files that have changed since your last Git commit
 - `npm run test-e2e` runs the end-to-end tests, that make actual HTTP requests

+This project also uses Husky to propagate pre-commit Git hooks.
+Any new commit will trigger the unit tests, and commits on the `main` branch will trigger the end-to-end tests as well.

 ### Running locally

 ```sh